Vasa Previa

 • Cesarean delivery

 Prenatal management of vasa previa is controversial, partly because randomized clinical trials are lacking.
-At most centers, nonstress testing is done twice a week beginning at 28 to 30 weeks.
+At most centers, nonstress testing is done once or twice a week beginning at 28 to 30 weeks.
 The purpose is to detect compression of the umbilical cord.
-Admission for continuous monitoring or for nonstress testing every 6 to 8 hours at about 30 to 32 weeks is often offered.
+Admission for fetal and maternal monitoring at about 30 to 34 weeks gestation, or 1 to 2 weeks before scheduled delivery, can be offered.
+Inpatient fetal monitoring can be continuous or take place every 6 to 8 hours.

-Corticosteroids are used to accelerate fetal lung maturity.
+Corticosteroids are used to accelerate fetal lung maturity if bleeding occurs or within 7 days of the planned delivery.

 Emergency cesarean delivery is usually indicated if any of the following occurs: